What Does a Reward Program Cost? Your Best Billing Models

 Program sponsors can create their own “point currency” and assign a value to those points.
 The most common point value we see is $.005 (so 5,000 points are worth $25 in reward value).
 It is vital to try and create a point-scheme that isn’t tied to cash or the dollar, as the research has proven that non-cash incentives are more motivating.
 A points program is about driving performance, not compensation.

-When the points start getting issued or redeemed, a cost does get assigned to them.
+When the points start getting issued or redeemed, a cost gets assigned to them.
 So, what are your options, and how will you get billed for these points?
 The impact of choice has implications your finance team will want to understand.
 At HMI, we typically offer three types of billing models for those points.

-The Redemption Billing Model:
+1. The Redemption Billing Model

 It may seem like a no-brainer, but bill on redemption does provide some challenges as the reward program cost will be unpredictable and even inefficient for your account team to understand.
 Your company must carry the potential liability as you issue out points.
 This means the cost of the reward can hit the books months or even years after the points were initially awarded.
 HMI programs typically see over a 95% ultimate redemption rate, so one way or another, these points will hit down the line.

-The Issuance Billing Model:
+2. The Issuance Billing Model

-Hybrid Billing Model:
+3. Hybrid Billing Model

-The Hybrid model is a combination of the issuance and bill on the redemption model.
+The hybrid model is a combination of the issuance and bill on the redemption model.
 You pay for a portion of the points when they get issued (50%) and the rest of the portion when they get redeemed (the other 50%).
 This model can provide the benefit of a balanced cost structure while still paying for most points once they get redeemed.

 Need more incentive insights?
 Check out these related articles.